ADR-COLLABORATIVE LAW Section

-Our Section will work this bar year to educate community members about Alternative Dispute Resolution (“ADR”) including Mediation and Collaborative practice.
-We strive to support Attorneys so they can offer these valuable forms of legal services to more clients.
+Our Section will work this bar year to educate community members about Alternative Dispute Resolution (“ADR”) options to include Mediation and Collaborative practice.
 Informational handouts have been made available to the public in both Montgomery County Courthouses, if you’d like a copy please ask.
-We welcome your suggestions about discussion topics and future speakers at our meetings, CLEs, and roundtable discussions.
-Please reach out to any of your Co-Chairs if you want to get more involved with our Section or ADR and Collaborative practice to inform our communities about the many benefits of utilizing these process options to resolve their disputes out of court.
+We offer our support to Attorneys in our communities so that they can offer these valuable forms of legal services to more clients.
+We welcome your suggestions about discussion topics and potential speakers at our meetings, CLEs, and roundtable discussions at BAMC.

 For more on Collaborative Practice: